 In addition to KPIs, other valuable metrics include the number of customers looking at your customer resources, such as support docs, or clicking a help button.
 You can even view the most popular documents viewed.
-Make sure you have an event defined for Viewed Documentation.
-If you haven’t done so yet, follow the steps below:
+In the example below, we will define an event called Viewed Documentation.
+If you haven’t made your own event yet, follow the steps below:

-- Name your event something like ‘Viewed Documentation’ and select Type: View page
+2. Name your event something like View – Help Center article and select Type: View page

-- Type the URL to your documentation in the text field followed by an asterisk.
-A couple examples are shown below:
+3. Type the URL to your documentation in the text field followed by an asterisk.
+An example of the URL could be

-From here, you can use the graph module to conduct analysis using this event.
+From here, you can set up a Usage over time chart to analyze this event.
 When constructing the graph, group by path or title.
-Depending on your site’s structure, this will give you the breakdown of the most popular documentation pages.
+Depending on your site’s structure, this will give you a breakdown of the most popular documentation pages.
 From here, you can plan webinars and customer events revolving around topics your customers care about.

 Improve Education by Understanding When Customers Contact Support

 Another signal that you should provide a training, webinar, or in-app tooltip to guide customers is checking when your customers are reaching out to your support team.
 For help defining your ‘Contact Support’ event, see our Events guide.
-If you use a chat program like Olark or Zopim, connect your dev team to firstname.lastname@example.org to help set up manual tracking for these events.
+If you use a chat program like Olark or Zopim, contact us via the Get support page to help set up manual tracking for these events.

 Once you’ve set up this event, you can group by path or page title to see what pages customers are on when they reach out.
 When changed to a table view, you can see the most popular pages customers click help from.